What You Need To Know About Stem Cells

 Stem cells are used for both research and therapy.

-Of course, one of the most important applications is their use for stem cell-based therapies.
-Stem cell therapy can be applied for a number of conditions.
+Of course, one of the most important applications is their use in stem cell-based therapies.
+Stem cell-based approaches are being investigated in a number of conditions.
 Read more about it here.

 Nowadays, donated organs are used to replace ones that were malfunctioning.
 However, this process can take longer because of the lack of suitable donors.
-Stem cells can be a very elegant and efficient alternative, because they can differentiate into specific cell types, which can replace the damaged cells and tissues.
-The good thing about them is that they are a renewable source and you don’t have to wait for a donor.
+Regenerative medicine is researching whether stem cells could one day offer an alternative, because in the laboratory they can differentiate into specific cell types.
+This is a long-term research goal, not an available treatment.
+Unlike donor organs, stem cells are a renewable source and would not depend on donor availability.

 As mentioned previously, stem cells can also be used for research purposes.
 Research in the field of embryonic stem cells, for example, can help us further understand what happens during human development.
 With the help of research, scientists can identify how stem cells become differentiated cells, which eventually form into the tissues and organs.